 Organize any new receipts from the previous month into the correct folder (including checking for receipts “lost” in your wallet or bags) to ensure all your deductions are accounted for.

-This system keeps your workload manageable so you can organize and store the documentation without feeling overwhelmed.
+This system keeps your workload manageable so you can organize and store the documentation without feeling overwhelmed at tax time.
 It also gives you a chance to make relevant notes on your receipts—like which client you met at that soon-to-be-deducted power lunch—while the details are still fresh in your mind.

 Keep Electronic and Paper Backups

 While you'll want to hold onto paper receipts to document your expenses, but a receipt can get lost or damaged, or even fade over time.
 Protect receipts and other documentation by keeping a digital copy of your expenses.
 This can be as simple as: